Kronos Quartet: History

 The quartet was founded by violinist David Harrington in Seattle, Washington.
 Its first performance was in November 1973.
 Since 1978, the quartet has been based in San Francisco, California.
+It is named after the Greek god Chronos, the "personification of time".
 The longest-running combination of performers (from 1978 to 1999) had Harrington and John Sherba on violin, Hank Dutt on viola, and Joan Jeanrenaud on cello.
 In 1999, Jeanrenaud left Kronos because she was "eager for something new"; she was replaced by Jennifer Culp, who, in turn, left in 2005 and was replaced by Jeffrey Zeigler.
 In June 2013, Zeigler was replaced by Sunny Yang.
 In February 2023, cellist and composer Paul Wiancko became the quartet's newest cellist.
 In March 2024, Kronos Quartet announced that Sherba and Dutt would retire in June of that year.
 They were replaced by violinist Gabriela Díaz and violist Ayane Kosaza.

 With over 75 studio albums to its credit and having performed worldwide, the Kronos Quartet has been called "probably the most famous 'new music' group in the world" and been praised in philosophical studies of music for the inclusiveness of its repertoire.

 By the time the quartet celebrated its 25th anniversary in 1999, it had a repertoire of over 600 works, including 400 quartets written for it, more than 3,000 performances, seven first-prize ASCAP awards, Edison Awards in classical and popular music, and had more than 1.5 million record sales.